-AI highlight video maker app for instant Reels | HeyGen
+AI Highlight Video Maker App for Instant Reels | HeyGen

 Generate and publish

 Instant Highlights scans your video and delivers multiple highlight reels.
-Preview, download and share to any platform.
+Preview, download, and share on any platform.

 Frequently asked questions